Selective laser melting: Materials

+Copper is attractive for additively manufactured electrical and thermal-management components—including electric motor windings, heat exchangers, induction coils, and radio-frequency devices—owing to its high electrical and thermal conductivity.
+A 2025 survey of copper additive manufacturing identified these application drivers, together with high-power infrared and green/blue laser systems, tailored copper powders, and controlled process atmospheres, as the principal routes to industrial adoption.

 The mechanical properties of samples produced using selective laser melting differ from those manufactured using casting.
 AlSiMg samples produced using direct metal laser sintering exhibit a higher yield strength than those constructed of commercial as-cast A360.0 alloy by 43% when constructed along the xy-plane and 36% along the z-plane.
 While the yield strength of AlSiMg has been shown to increase in both the xy-plane and z-plane, the elongation at break decreases along the build direction.
 These improvement of the mechanical properties of the direct metal laser sintering samples has been attributed to a very fine microstructure.

 Additionally, industry pressure has added more superalloy powders to the available processing including AM108.
 It is not only the Print operation and orientation that provides a change in material properties, it is also the required post processing via Hot Isostatic Pressure (HIP) Heat Treat and shot peen that change mechanical properties to a level of noticeable difference in comparison to equiaxed cast or wrought materials.
 Based on research done at the Tokyo Metropolitan University, it is shown that creep rupture and ductility are typically lower for additive printed Ni based superalloys compared to wrought or cast material.
 The directionality of print is a major influencing factor along with grain size.
 Additionally, wear properties are typically better as seen with the studies done on additive Inconel 718 due to surface condition; the study also demonstrated the laser power's influence on density and microstructure.
 Material Density that is generated during the laser processing parameters can further influence crack behavior such that crack reopening post HIP process is reduced when density is increased.
 It is critical to have a full overview of the material along with its processing from print to required post-print to be able to finalize the mechanical properties for design use.